 According to the nerve conduction velocity, carpal tunnel syndrome can classify as:

 On musculoskeletal (MSK) ultrasound, a cross-sectional area of 9 mm or more is 87% sensitive for carpal tunnel syndrome.
-Magnetic Resonance Imaging (MRI) and Xray are typically not indicated for suspected carpal tunnel syndrome.
+Magnetic resonance imaging (MRI) and X-ray are typically not indicated for suspected carpal tunnel syndrome.
 MRI is an option for suspected medial nerve entrapment at the wrist.
-This imaging can be useful in diagnosis when the patient is not recovering from an expected coarse.
+This imaging can be useful in diagnosis when the patient is not recovering from an expected course.
 The MRI can help identify hypertrophy of the synovium and a space-occupying lesion such as a ganglion cyst.

-Patients with symptoms of severe carpal tunnel, who have failed conservative management after four to six months should receive an offer for surgical decompression.
+Patients with severe carpal tunnel symptoms who have failed conservative management after four to six months should receive an offer for surgical decompression.
 If a patient has failed conservative management and opts for surgical decompression, it is recommended to get electrodiagnostic studies prior to surgery to help determine underlying severity as well as prognosis.
 Consensus suggests carpal tunnel release surgery is more beneficial than no treatment at all and has demonstrated improved clinical outcomes compared to wrist splints.
 Endoscopic and open carpal tunnel release surgeries show improvement in patient symptoms.
 When comparing open to endoscopic carpal tunnel decompression, patients return to work one week earlier with endoscopic decompression.
-New evidence is supporting the use of ultrasound-guided carpal tunnel releases.
+New evidence supports the use of ultrasound-guided carpal tunnel releases.

 Symptoms with mild compression of the median nerve tended to worsen over ten to fifteen months, while patients with moderate or severe involvement tended to improve.
 Treatment of carpal tunnel syndrome with splinting or surgical decompression can lead to complete or marked improvement at one year following therapy in 70 to 90 percent of patients.